With U.S. midterms ahead, Musk's Twitter takeover raises fear of misinformation wave

 Conservatives have accused the site of censoring their view points for political reasons, an allegation Twitter has denied.

-Marjorie Taylor Greene, the Republican Georgia congresswoman and Trump acolyte whose personal account was banned permanently in January for spreading false information about the COVID-19 vaccine, tweeted, "FREEDOM OF SPEECH!" from her official congressional account on Thursday.
+Marjorie Taylor Greene, the Republican Georgia congresswoman and Trump acolyte whose personal account was banned permanently in January for spreading false information about COVID-19, tweeted, "FREEDOM OF SPEECH!" from her official congressional account on Thursday.

 Rapper Kanye West, whose Twitter account was suspended for posting anti-Semitic remarks, appeared to be active again on Friday.